sfigg/commercialization-public/docset/manufacture/iot/replace-a-driver-in-an-existing-bsp.md

 ---
 Description: 'Replacing a driver in an existing BSP in a Windows 10 IOT Core image.'
-title: 'Lab 2b: Add a driver to an existing board support package (BSP)'
+title: 'Lab 2b: Replace a driver in an existing board support package (BSP)'
 ---

-# Lab 2b: Add a driver to an existing board support package (BSP)
+# Lab 2b: Replace a driver in an existing board support package (BSP)